Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: Experiments

 \section{Experiments}

-\subsection{Implementation Details.}
+\subsection{Implementation Details}

-For backbone network design, we follow Lepard~\cite{li2022lepard} in our implementation.
-The dimension $d$ of superpoint features $F^{\hat{P}}$ and $F^{\hat{Q}}$ is set as $d=528$.
-Inspired by \cite{li2022lepard}, we also utilize the rotationary position embedding for the denoising transformer and the matching function.
-Our proposed model is trained and tested with PyTorch on one NVIDIA RTX 3090 GPU.
-We train our model about 30 epochs on 3DMatch and 4DMatch with batch size 2.
-We follow the training/validation/test split strategy in Predator\cite{huang2021predator} and Lepard\cite{li2022lepard} for 3DMatch and 4DMatch, respectively.
-We conduct 20 iterations in the reverse denoising sampling process, while the total diffusion step number is set to 1000.
+For the backbone network, we follow Lepard\cite{li2022lepard}.
+The feature dimension of superpoints $F^{\hat{P}}$ and $F^{\hat{Q}}$ is set to $d=528$.
+Following\cite{li2022lepard}, we also employ rotary positional encoding in both the denoising transformer and the matching function.
+Our model is implemented in PyTorch and trained on a single NVIDIA RTX 3090 GPU.
+We train the model for approximately 30 epochs on both 3DMatch and 4DMatch with a batch size of 2.
+For 3DMatch and 4DMatch, we follow the training, validation, and testing splits used in Predator\cite{huang2021predator} and Lepard\cite{li2022lepard}, respectively.
+During inference, we perform 20 reverse denoising steps, while the total number of diffusion steps is set to 1000.

-\subsection{Rigid datasets: 3DMatch and 3DLoMatch}
+\subsection{Rigid Datasets: 3DMatch and 3DLoMatch}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

-3DMatch\cite{zeng20173dmatch} is an indoor benchmark for 3D matching and registration.
-Following\cite{huang2021predator,qin2022geometric,li2022lepard}, we split it to 46/8/8 for training/validation/testing.
-The overlap ratio between scan pairs in 3DMatch/3DLoMatch is about $>30\%$/$10\%-30\%$.
+3DMatch\cite{zeng20173dmatch} is a widely used indoor benchmark for 3D matching and registration.
+Following\cite{huang2021predator,qin2022geometric,li2022lepard}, we split the dataset into 46 scenes for training, 8 for validation, and 8 for testing.
+The overlap ratios in 3DMatch and 3DLoMatch are approximately $>30\%$ and $10\%-30\%$, respectively.

-\subsubsection{Metrics.}
+\subsubsection{Metrics}

-Following\cite{huang2021predator,qin2022geometric,lee2011hyper}, we utilize three evaluation metrics to evaluate our method and other baselines: (1) Inlier Ratio (IR): The proportion of accurate correspondences in which the distance falls below a threshold (i.e., $0.1m$) based on the ground truth transformation.
-(2) Feature Matching Recall (FMR): The percentage of matched pairs that have an inlier ratio exceeding a specified threshold (i.e., $5\%$).
-(3) Registration Recall (RR): The fraction of successfully registered point cloud pairs with a predicted transformation error below a certain threshold (e.g., RMSE $<$ 0.2).
+Following\cite{huang2021predator,qin2022geometric,lee2011hyper}, we use three evaluation metrics: (1) \textbf{Inlier Ratio (IR)}: the proportion of predicted correspondences whose transformed distance is below a threshold of $0.1\,\mathrm{m}$.
+(2) \textbf{Feature Matching Recall (FMR)}: the percentage of scan pairs whose inlier ratio exceeds $5\%$.
+(3) \textbf{Registration Recall (RR)}: the percentage of successfully registered pairs whose transformation error satisfies the benchmark criterion, for example RMSE $< 0.2$.

-\subsubsection{Results.}
+\subsubsection{Results}